 With the end of the year popping up everyone will soon be making new year’s resolutions and most likely desire to finally get control of their finances.
 Stories about being generous givers will turn into stories about how to save money in your budget.
 Often there can be a lot of regret in how much money was spent over the holidays.
-There are a ton of articles that go into how to save money giving gifts.
+There are a ton of articles that go into how to save money by giving gifts.
 This is not that.
 This is about what you should ask for this Christmas to help your budget next year.

-As an adult, you most likely get less gifts than you were a kid.
+As an adult, you most likely get fewer gifts than you were a kid.
 For some people, this article might not apply if you are not able to ask for or receive gifts from family assuming they are still around.
 If you are though, use the opportunity to ask for gifts that give you value the entire year.

 Keep in mind though, the person giving the gift has the complete right to get you what they choose.
 Ideally, they will listen to what you ask for, but as they are the ones giving the gift, it is up to them.
 Be thankful that you are receiving anything as you know full well what it is like to spend your money on someone else.

 While paying off $107K of debt we used every resource we could.
 If we received a pay raise or a bonus we threw that at the debt.
 We sold some stuff and put the proceeds towards debt.
 Erin worked on the side for extra money which went towards the debt.
 You see a theme here?